JCorts1/JCorts1/README.md

 🎓 Graduated from Le Wagon's intensive Full-Stack Web Development bootcamp.

-☕ Formerly a Shopify Developer at The Barn Coffee Roasters, where I honed my skills in e-commerce development.
+☕ Formerly a Shopify Developer in the specialty coffee industry, where I honed my skills in e-commerce development.

 💡 Currently seeking freelance opportunities in React, Ruby on Rails, and Shopify development.